gayatalyosef/Semester-Planner/README.md

 run the following command in server folder: npm run dev

-Ensure that you have NodeJs version 16.17.0 or a higher installed.
+Ensure that you have NodeJs version 16.17.0 or higher installed.